Bangkok property rental

 A tenant is expected to be current on all rent, as provided in the lease.

-Failing to Pay rent on time and in full can subject you to eviction and
+Failing to Pay rent on time and in full can subject you to eviction and liability for payment of the remaining rent.

 Whenever paying by cash, it is very important to get a receipt and